Tre’r Ceiri – hillfort

 History

-The fortifications on Mount Yr Eifl were built around 200 BC.
-However, the largest number of people lived in the settlement between 150 and 400 AD, practically throughout the Roman period.
-Since Tre’r Ceiri was situated high above sea level (485 meters above sea level), it may have served as a refuge for summer shepherds who also had winter dwellings in the lowlands.
-The settlement was abandoned in the 5th century AD.
+The fortifications of the hillfort, now called Tre’r Ceiri, were built around 200 BC.
+It were probably built by the local Celtic population, organized around a tribal chief.
+However, the largest number of people lived in the hillfort between 150 and 400 AD, practically throughout the Roman period.
+Since Tre’r Ceiri was situated high above sea level, it may have served as a refuge for summer shepherds who also had winter dwellings in the lowlands.
+The hillfort was abandoned in the 5th century AD.

 Architecture

-The settlement was erected on a hill elongated in plan, 485 meters high.
-It was surrounded by a perimeter of stone walls along the edges of the slopes, with a shape similar to an extended oval measuring 289 by 103 meters.
+The hillfort was erected on a hill elongated in plan, 485 meters high.
+Steep and high drops protected Tre’r Ceiri mainly from the south and east, where hill sloped down to the valley, and also a little further away from the fortifications from the north, where rock cliffs faced the coast of the Irish Sea.
+In the west, the approach was gentler, because nature had created a pass there, connecting with the next hill of Yr Eifl.
+Tre’r Ceiri was surrounded by a perimeter of stone walls along the edges of the slopes, with a shape similar to an extended oval measuring 289 by 103 meters.
 The length of the defensive walls was about 620 meters.
 In addition, on the north and west sides, where the slope of the hill was the mildest, a second, outer wall was erected.

 The thickness of the main wall ranged from 2.1 to 4.6 meters on the north-west side and from 1.8 to 3 meters in the safer southern and eastern sections.
-The height of the fortifications in some places is now less than 4 meters (from the outside, only 1.8 meters from the inside), with the parapet taking up about half the wall thickness and rising to about 0.9 meters high (originally it was certainly slightly higher).
+The height of the fortifications in some places reached about 3.5-4 meters from the outside (only 1.8 meters from the inside), with the parapet taking up about half the thickness of the wall and rising to at least 0.9 meters in height, and probably slightly higher.
 The entrance to the wall-walk was carried out by means of inclined ramps attached to the curtains.
 An experimental maintenance program has shown that the masonry was built by placing flat stones without careful selection for fit or facing.
 This meant that the wall could be built fairly quickly.
 Reconstruction work has shown that three men could build about 1 meter of wall per day.
 Surprisingly, the entire circuit could be completed by 100 workers in approximately 20 days.

 The outer wall, apart from an obstacle directed against potential attackers, was a revetment against the slopes of the hill.
 Unlike the main wall, it did not have a parapet, although in places the top of the fortifications slopes so that it formed a depression with the hillside.
-Built of large, polygonal blocks of stones from the slopes of the hill, it was probably a later, secondary addition to the main fortifications of the settlement.
+The crown of the outer wall was probably not intended for defense, but it could have been used for sentinel purposes.
+Built of large, polygonal blocks of stones from the slopes of the hill, it was probably a later, secondary addition to the main fortifications of the hillfort.

-The entrance to the settlement was provided by two main gates and three smaller posterns in the form of ordinary gaps in the wall, about 0.9 meters wide.
+The entrance to the hillfort was provided by two main gates and three smaller posterns in the form of ordinary gaps in the wall, about 0.9 meters wide.
 One of them was placed in such a place as to allow the inhabitants to reach the water source by a narrow path.
 The main gates were on the south-west and north-west sides, the latter referring to the gate of the outer wall, behind which the path turned sharply.
 The south-west gate was a 1.8-meter-wide break in the wall, preceded by external walls for a distance of about 15 meters, usually with the function of strengthening the slopes of the hill.
 On the inside, the gate passage was 5.5 meters long, flanked by a wall that was formed in the form of two semicircular bastions.
+Above the gate passages, there were probably a wooden footbridges connecting two sections of the wall, from which it was possible to control those arriving at the hillfort.

 Current state